10 reasons why you should use quizzes with children

-Keeping a record of pupils scores and responses provide evidence of both the fact that the teacher is regularly assessing and feeding back to students and also can help a teacher monitor and track progress.
+Keeping a record of pupils’ scores and responses provides evidence the fact that the teacher is regularly assessing and feeding back to students.
+This can also can help a teacher monitor and track progress.

 Quizzes can help teachers have rich feedback dialogue with pupils

 If always used simply as a pass/fail or score out of x method, quizzes could just become another test format.